aakash-indoriya/githubBasics/interactive-rebase/notes.md

        git commit --amend (it will open a new window change commit message from the window)
     2. we can use interactive-rebase commad to change message of any commit. git rebase -i HEAD~(type the length of commit from head)||(intead HEAD we can type commit id)
+       1. reword :- this keyword is used to rename a commit
+       2. squash :- to combain commits into one